-Phonics is the systematic teaching of the sounds, or ‘phonemes’ that accompany the written letters ‘graphemes’.
-It is designed to teach children to become confident and fluent readers in English.
+Phonics is the systematic teaching of the ‘phonemes’ (sounds) that accompany the written letters ‘graphemes’.
+It is designed to teach children to become confident and fluent readers in English and also be able to spell words.

-All children in Early Years and Key Stage 1 have a 20 minute phonics session every day where they are introduced to new sounds and practise the sounds that they are familiar with.
+All children in Early Years and Key Stage 1 have a 30 minute phonics session every day where they are introduced to new sounds and practise the sounds that they are familiar with and apply them in their reading and spelling.

 Year 1 Phonics screening check